thomas-chn/EsiConnect/README.md

 # EsiConnect
 EsiConnect is an Android application that allows quick access to several online services of the Esisar school.
 By providing your personal Esisar credentials, you can check your email, access Chamilo, and consult your schedule.
 The schedule is completely reformatted and color-coded for better readability.

+The application was made on MIT App Inventor because it's a small project and I have not yet trained in programming on Android.

+## Tutorial part in French:
 #### Comment se connecter ?
 Le champ "Identifiant" doit contenir votre identifiant composé généralement de votre nom + la première lettre de votre prénom.
 Le champ "Mail" doit contenir l'adresse mail que vous utilisez pour accéder à la messagerie.